Reynold4k/Nanopore_MinimumBIO/Pipeline1.5/readme.md

     which matplotlib
     ```

-4. **Execute the Script**: Once you have modified the paths and set up the environment, save the file and submit it to your job scheduler.
+5. **Execute the Script**: Once you have modified the paths and set up the environment, save the file and submit it to your job scheduler.
 For example, use the following command:
     ```bash
+    #If you didn't book any CPU:
     qsub pipeline1.5.pbs
+    #If you didn book any CPU:
+    bash ./pipeline1.5.pbs
     ```

 ### Notes: